jsbloo/qa-group-problems/palindromes/README.md

     }};
   ```

-  Copy and paste this ArrayList into a new Class.
+  Copy and paste this ArrayList and use it for testing.
 Your task, is to create a method that takes in an ArrayList<String> as a parameter </br>
   and returns a new ArrayList<String> that contains all the palindromes contained within the given ArrayList. </br>

 When contributing to this repo, just include your singular Class file in this plalindromes folder, and make sure your Class file has a unique name.</br>